expressjs/.github/CONTRIBUTING.md

 see the [GOVERNANCE.md](https://github.com/expressjs/discussions/blob/HEAD/docs/GOVERNANCE.md)
 document.

-> [!TIP]
-> For new contributors: Take a look at <https://github.com/firstcontributions/first-contributions> for helpful information on contributing

 ## Code of Conduct

 Everyone who participates in this project, either as a user or a contributor, is obliged